Dasharatha

-Dasharatha (दशरथ, IAST: Daśaratha; born Nemi) was the king of the Kosala kingdom and a scion of the Suryavamsha dynasty in Hinduism.
-He ruled from his capital at Ayodhyā.
-Dasharatha had three primary consorts: Kausalya, Kaikeyi, and Sumitra, and from these unions were born Shanta, Rama, Bharata, Lakshmana, and Shatrughna.
-He is mentioned in the Rāmāyana epic and the Vishnu Purana.
+Dasharatha (दशरथ, IAST: Daśaratha; born Nemi) was the king of Kosala, with its capital at Ayodhya, in the Hindu epic Ramayana.
+Dasharatha married Kausalya, Sumitra and Kaikeyi.
+He was the father of Rama, the protagonist of the epic Ramayana, Bharata, Lakshmana, and Shatrughna.
+Dasharatha also finds mention in the Vishnu Purana.

 Legend

-Early life
+Early life and marriage

-King Dasharatha was believed to be an incarnation of Svayambhuva Manu, the son of the Hindu creator god, Brahma.
+King Dasharatha was believed to be an incarnation of Manu, the son of Brahma.

-Dasharatha was the son of King Aja of Kosala and Indumati of Vidarbha.
+Dasharatha was born as the son of King Aja of Kosala and Indumati of Vidarbha.
 He was originally named Nemi, but he acquired the moniker Dasharatha ('ten chariots') as his chariot could move in all ten directions, fly, and return to earth, and he could fight with ease in all of these directions.

 Dasharatha became the ruler of Kosala after the death of his father.
 He was a great warrior who subjugated many of the neighbouring kingdoms with his prowess and slew many asuras in battle.

-According to the Ayodhyā Kāṇḍa of the Ramayana (in chapter 34, verses 10–13), King Dasharatha had around 350 wives, three of whom were his favourite queens: Kausalya was Dasharatha's chief queen, while Sumitra and Kaikeyi were his other favoured consorts.
+According to the Ayodhyā Kāṇḍa of the Ramayana (in chapter 34, verses 10–13), King Dasharatha had around 350 wives, three of whom were his favourite queens: Kausalya was his chief queen, Sumitra was his second queen Kaikeyi was his third queen.
 Kausalya hailed from the kingdom of Dakshina Kosala, Sumitra from Kashi, and Kaikeyi from the Kekeya Kingdom.

 Yajñas to beget sons

 Dasharatha ruled over Ayodhyā, but he lacked a son to carry on his dynasty.
-He decided to perform an aśvamedha in order to beget a son.
-His counsellor and charioteer, Sumantra, told him of a prophecy that by bringing the sage R̥śyaśr̥ṅga to Ayodhyā, he would beget sons.

-To fulfil the prophecy, Dasharatha traveled to Aṅga, where king Romapāda's daughter Śāntā was married to R̥śyaśr̥ṅga.
-Bringing R̥śyaśr̥ṅga to Kosala, he instructed the Brahmins to perform the aśvamedha.
-After the aśvamedha was properly performed, a Putrīyā Iṣṭi was performed for the attainment of sons.
+He decided to perform a Puthrakamesti yagnam in order to beget a son.
+His counsellor and charioteer, Sumantra, told him of a prophecy that by bringing the sage Rishyasringa to Ayodhyā, he would beget sons.
+To fulfil the prophecy, Dasharatha traveled to Anga, where king Romapada's daughter Shanta was married to Rishyasringa.
+Bringing Rishyasringa to Kosala, he instructed the Brahmins to perform the Puthrakamesti yagnam.
+After the Puthrakamesti yagnam was properly performed, a Putrīyā Iṣṭi was performed for the attainment of sons.

-During its performance, a figure emerged from the fire carrying a vessel of celestial porridge.
-The being told Dasharatha to give the porridge to his wives, and he gave half the porridge to Kausalyā, a half of a half to Sumitrā, half of what remained to Kaikeyī, and the remaining portion again to Sumitrā.
-Kausalyā gave birth to Rāma, Kaikeyī to Bharata, and Sumitra to the twins Lakṣmaṇa and Śatrughna.